madkins23/go-google/oauth2/README.md

 Use **ENABLE APIS AND SERVICES** to select Google APIs that are required for the project.
 An API will include multiple *Access Scopes*.
-It is likely that you will always need access to the `drive` API.

 Then use the **OAuth consent screen** to configure: